TagLin3/workout-app-backend/README.md

 # Workout app backend documentation:

-## the general idea

 This is the backend for my gym workout planning and logging application.
-It is used to plan workouts for completion in the gym and used to track progress on different exercises.
+It is used to plan workouts for completion in the gym and to track progress on different exercises.

+To run the application

+## Data types:

-### exercises
+### Exercises:

 Every user has access to the default public exercises as well as the exercises they themselves have created.
 For every exercise, the application currently only saves the name of the exercise.
 Exercise are referenced to in [workout routines](#workout-routines) and [sets](#sets).
 An exercise is of the following form: